Home Remedies for Scalp Psoriasis

 No matter what you choose -- prescription, over-the-counter or home remedy, it's important to note that the National Psoriasis Foundation cautions that if the treatment for scalp psoriasis seems worse than the actual disease itself, it's too harsh and changes should be made to your treatment plan [source: National Psoriasis Foundation].

-For additional information or support regarding scalp psoriasis, visit the links on the next page.
+For additional information or support regarding scalp psoriasis, visit the links below.